MicrosoftDocs/mixed-reality/mixed-reality-docs/article-template.md

 keywords: none
 ---

-# Guidance article title (be as specific as possible, use human terms)
+# Title (be as specific as possible, use human terms)

 ![Include hero image.
 16:9 aspect ration.
 Description of what the pictures is here.](images/image-hero-template.jpg)